By Antonio Denti

 While he practices his jabs and uppercuts on the hanging punch bag, outside the church's doors young people in hoodies argue and throw punches at each other as police sirens blare - a familiar street scene in the poor Rione Sanita district.

-Rodrigues grew up in the neighbourhood, north of Naples' historic centre, where poverty and high levels of crime mean young people have very few opportunities.
+Rodrigues grew up in the neighborhood, north of Naples' historic center, where poverty and high levels of crime mean young people have very few opportunities.